Florida Gators baseball: Former players in Major League Baseball

 Many former Florida Gator baseball players have gone on to play in Major League Baseball and other professional leagues.
 As of 2015, over 170 UF alumni have been chosen in the Major League Baseball draft and over 60 players have appeared in a Major League game.
 The first was Lance Richbourg, who made his MLB debut with the Philadelphia Phillies in 1921.
-Other notable alumni include 1953 American League MVP Al Rosen, 2006 World Series MVP David Eckstein, Gold Glove Award winner Harrison Bader, and former Boston Red Sox managing general partner Haywood Sullivan.
+Other notable alumni include 1953 American League MVP Al Rosen, 2006 World Series MVP David Eckstein, 2019 All-MLB First Team Pete Alonso, 2021 NL Rookie of the Year Jonathan India, 2021 Gold Glove Award winner Harrison Bader, and former Boston Red Sox managing general partner Haywood Sullivan.